picture: BhaktiCreative (CCO Public Domain)

 - You don’t really have a memory of the emotion you worked on and you can’t recall the physical sensation.

 - The thoughts pointing you towards that emotion no longer come up.

 - You reality shifts: you stop experiencing events that trigger the emotion inside of you.

 - Your mind will tell you that this technique is too simple and it will not work.
 But that is just your mind knowing that you are on to something.

 - You will simply forget about the things you let go of because there are no longer in your emotional and mental memory.
 They are simply resolved.
 That’s why it’s so hard to remember that the technique works so be careful that you are not coming up with excuses to not practice the letting go technique.

 - You will feel empty and free the more you practice.

-- You will start to really forget the past and you can only remember it when you think deep and try to recall the emotions.
+- You will start to really forget the past and you can only remember it when you think deeply and try to recall the emotions.

 Is there something you want to let go of but you have a hard time with it?
 Sign up for the coaching membership and get two 1:1 sessions with Lorelle every month, access to all courses, group coaching sessions and much more for just 169US$/month.